Aspenolia/Aspenolia/README.md

 Also, when with my partner,their label will usually be snowglobewithseasons or @FR1Z7, Dear strangers, when I'm with them pleaseeee dni, ik ik I may be strict, but id rather talk to them than people I don't know!
 C'h allowed lalalalala
-Feel free to int ofc,
+Feel free to int ofc.
     𓍼ོ.☘︎ ݁˖༘⋆